matarui/evidencebaseddm/menu/installation.md

 install_course_github("swirldev", "R_Programming_E")
 </font>

 Finally, run the following line to start the interactive learning programm.
 It will first ask you your name.
-Afterwards select 1 in order to start the R Programming E course.
+Afterwards select 1 in order to start the R Programming course.

 <font style="font-family: 'Lucida Console', Monaco, monospace;">
 swirl()